Do you constantly worry about harming others, contamination, "bad thoughts," things being "just so," and/or uncertainty?

 My presentations at the National Trichotillomania (TLC) Conference in Dallas, Texas went well.
 They just changed their website to www.bfrb.org

-The OCD Support Group has been meeting every two weeks at the Ridge Park Square Starbucks.
+The OCD Support Group has changed from meeting at the Ridge Park Square Starbucks to the Rocky River Starbucks.
 More info can be found at www.meetup.com.

 A recently published study in JAMA Psychiatry on people with OCD who didn't respond to antidepressant medications alone compared adding Risperdal (an atypical anti-psychotic medication), CBT focusing on Exposure/Response Prevention (ERP), or a placebo.
 Eighty percent who received CBT improved, compared to 23% for those who received Risperdal and 15% who received a placebo.
 Improvements to a "minimal level" of OCD was achieved by 43% who received CBT, 13% who received Risperdal, and 5% who received placebo.

-The July/August Peace of Mind is now available, with articles on Suicide, Omega 3 for ADHD, Brief videos on how to beat anxiety, and other brief articles.
+The September/October Peace of Mind is now available, with articles on Benefits of Failure, Cause of OCD?, Anti-depressant Efficacy, Yoga for PTSD, and other brief articles.
 Subscribe for free now.
 You can stop at any time.

 Follow my Facebook Page for OCD news and announcements at OCD Cleveland.